Viber/ngx-viber/builders/README.md

   * sourceList (array) - list of source files and directories.
 The item is string or object {source: string, filter: string}

-  * fileTemplate (regexp, optional) - filename template.
+  * filenameTemplate (regexp, optional) - filename template.
 For files that match this template only

-  * groupByName (boolean, default: true) - merges json files with the same name
+  * groupByFilename (boolean, default: true) - merges json files with the same name

   * deepSearch (boolean, default: true) - processes nested directories recursively